mideind/Velthyding/README.md

 npm run-script build
 ```

-If you run into issues when building or running the development server, try increasing the available memory with
+If you have problems when building or running the development server, try increasing the available memory with

 ```bash
 export NODE_OPTIONS=--max_old_space_size=4096